Passing a context

 This can be done by passing an RDF/JS Bindings object as value to the initialBindings context entry:

-import { BindingsFactory } from '@comunica/bindings-factory';
+import { BindingsFactory } from '@comunica/utils-bindings-factory';

 import { DataFactory } from 'rdf-data-factory';